reproducible-reporting/stepup-core/docs/getting_started/script_multiple.md

 ![EBOS](script_multiple/plot_ebos.png)

-## Try the following
+## Try the Following

-- Download temperature data for the same month of an airport close to your home and put it in the same format as the `*.csv` already present.
+- Download temperature data for the same month of an airport close to your home and format it similarly to the `*.csv` already present.
   Extend the `cases()` generator to also process your temperature data.

-- It is common that iterates of `cases()` are reused by multiple scripts.
+- It is common for iterates of `cases()` to be reused by multiple scripts.
   One way to centralize this information is by defining a list `airports` in a `settings.py` module.
-  By locally importing this module in the `cases()` function, the driver will make `settings.py` an input of (only) the planning step of the script:
+  By locally importing this module in the `cases()` function, the driver will make `settings.py` an input only of the planning step of the script:

     ```python
     def cases():
         from settings import airports
         yield from airports
     ```

-    A change in `settings.py` will only affect the relevant run steps.